Gluten Free Peanut Butter Banana Mini Muffins

 4.6 from 5 votes

-You’ll be happy to have these Gluten Free Peanut Butter Banana Muffins on hand for breakfast, a lunchbox treat, or an after-school snack.
+I love having these gluten-free peanut butter banana muffins on hand for breakfast, a lunchbox treat, or an after-school snack!
 This easy mini muffin recipe is mixed up in seconds, baked in minutes, and chock full of chocolate chips.
-It’s a healthy treat that kids and adults love!

 mini peanut butter banana muffins on a small light green cake stand.